10 min read

 "Follow my timing," he said.
 "Not the lights."

 They resumed.
 Tamar broke a half-step early on the next beacon.
 The team caught it, but barely.
-She held the pose of someone who had not quite admitted what she’d done.
+She held the pose of someone who had not admitted what she had done.
 Julian saw it and said nothing.
 The next sequence she held cleanly.
 The one after that she held cleanly.
 The accuracy did not relax her.
 He registered that and kept moving.

 "Break left," Julian said.

 Kael broke left.
 The break was correct.
-The shoulder moved before the feet did, in a way that suggested he had made two decisions in close succession rather than one.
+The shoulder moved before the feet did, two decisions in close succession rather than one.
 The team completed the sequence.

 On Beta's side, Theo had stopped moving, which meant he had found something.